 - We produced our Stripped Down: The Brown Trout Project in 2014.

 - We produced a series of simple productions in the early 2000’s titled “Fly Fishing Alberta’s Hatches”, a slideshow series detailing those opportunities.

 - From 1996 to 2006 we hosted the Fly Fish Alberta online Forum, then Canada’s busiest fly fishing forum with 11M hits a month.

-- We are long-time fly fishing guides in Alberta, Canada, having guided 20 years on the rivers and streams NW of Calgary.
+- We are long-time fly fishing guides in Alberta, Canada, having guided 20+ years on Alberta’s trout waters.